 We went to our local Ace Hardware, purchased paint, and got to work!

 This bike was in very rough shape.
 The rear basket was completely corroded.
 And, the fenders were basically held on by the rust.
 In fact, one fender fell off when the husband was loading the bike onto his truck.

-We started the process by removing all the parts off the bike.
+We started the process by removing all the parts of the bike.
 We cut the brakes off altogether, took the basket off, and removed the fenders…at least the ones that were still attached.

-We started the sanding and painting the rear basket of the bike.
-We chose Rustoleum 2x White Primer.
+We started the sanding and painting the rear basket of the bike and chose Rustoleum 2x White Primer.
 We chose white primer because we were painting the bike white and a bright blue.
 Choosing a white primer ensured a bright white finish.

 Next, we moved on to sanding the body of the bike.
 Again, we primed with Rustoleum primer.
 Then we applied the glossy white paint to the handlebars, pedals, and seat shaft.

 Also, we took the tires off the rims and primed and painted the wheels with the glossy bright white.

 After priming and then painting the areas that would remain glossy white, we protected those areas with newspaper and painters tape.
 Of course, this was all done over several days.
 All pieces were completely dry before we taped.

 After completely protecting the white areas with newspaper and tape, we sprayed the remainder of the bike.
 Remember, it was already primed.
 For the body of the bike, we chose Valspar Project Perfect Spray Paint in Exotic Sea.

 We chose this bright aqua and white because we were putting the bicycle planter into a shaded area.
 Therefore, the paint colors would contrast beautifully against the trees and pine straw.